 Aligned to C3 Framework for Social Studies State Standards.

 Download the free sample chapter located in "Additional Info."

 ©2017.
 Middle school, high school.
 Reproducible.
 113 pages.

 Book Download: PDF, Adobe® Reader® required to view PDF.
 PDF pages include color images.

 Print Book: Spiral-bound.
 8 x 11 inches.
 Black and white pages.

 About the Author

-Caleb Sanders has spent his time in education as a social studies teacher at the high school level for the last 14 years.
-He was recognized as one of the Arch Coal Teacher Achievement Award recipients in the state of Wyoming in 2015, and was the 2012–2013 Chamber of Commerce Teacher of the Year in Big Horn School District No. 2.
-He is the author of the Teacher's Discovery® Easy Debates series.
-He has created mock trials, debates, simulations, and many other activities that he frequently uses in his classroom to engage students in lively learning.
-Caleb is married to Lexi Sanders and they have three children.
-He loves astronomy, board games, puzzles, and collecting children's books.
-His identical twin brother is his department chair in the same high school, which results in plenty of fun confusion!
+Caleb Sanders has spent his time in education as a Social Studies teacher at the high school level for the last 16 years.
+He was recognized as one of the Arch Coal Teacher Achievement Award recipients in the state of Wyoming in 2015, and has been recognized as Teacher of the Year by his district.
+Caleb is the author of the Teacher’s Discovery® Easy Debates series and the SHOW ME Challenges and Clues series, as well as Creating Easy Mock Trials for Your Social Studies Classroom.
+He has created a steady stream of mock trials, debates, simulations, and other activities that he frequently uses in his classroom to engage students in lively learning.
+Caleb is married to Lexi Sanders, and they have three children.
+He loves astronomy, board games, puzzles, and collecting children’s books.
+His identical twin brother is his department chair at the same high school, which results in plenty of fun confusion!